 Essential Questions Enduring Understandings What are the causes of global conflict and can they be avoided?
 When should a nation take military action against another nation?
-Global conflicts have many causes including territorial ambitions, cultural differences, and political agendas.
-Military conflict is sometimes necessary for national safety, but

-- 3. How does war impact the economic development of a nation? - 4.
-Why does the line between soldier and civilian blur during war? - 5.
-How can war and conflict lead to domestic transformations?

-- every situation requires careful analysis. - 3.
-War can have a great influence on a nation's economy depending on its military success. - 4.
-During modern war the line between civilians and soldiers has blurred because of new technologies. - 5.
-War can sometimes ignite a massive change (economic/social/political/etc.) within a nation's population.
+How does war impact the economic development of a nation?
+Why does the line between soldier and Global conflicts have many causes including territorial ambitions, cultural differences, and political agendas.
+Military conflict is sometimes necessary for national safety, but every situation requires careful analysis.
+War can have a great influence on a nation's civilian blur during war?
+5. How can war and conflict lead to domestic economy depending on its military success.
+4. During modern war the line between civilians transformations? and soldiers has blurred because of new technologies.
+5. War can sometimes ignite a massive change (economic/social/political/etc.) within a nation's population.

 Unit Learning Targets/Goals/Outcomes:

-Learning Target NJSLS -Social Studies ccss
+Learning Target NJSLS -Social Studies

 Evaluate the effectiveness of international agreements following WWI in preventing international disputes in the 1920's and 1930's.
 Analyze the roles of various alliances among nations and their leaders in the conduct and outcomes of WWII.
-Explain the role geography played in the development of military strategies and weaponry in WWII.
-Determine if American policies regarding Japanese internment and actions against other minority groups were a violation of civil rights.
-Assess the responses of the United States and other nations to the violations of human rights that occured during the Holocaust and other genocides.
-Explain why women, African Americans, Native Americans, and Asian Americans displayed a strong sense of nationalism despite discrimination they experiences in the military and the workplace.
-Analyze the decision to use the atomic bomb and the consequences of doing so.
-Apply opportunity cost and trade-offs to evaluate the shift in the economic resources from the production of domestic to military goods during WWII, and analyze the impact of the post-war shift back to domestic goods.
-Analyze how scientific advancements impacted the national and global economies and daily life.
-Assess the role of public and private sectors in promoting economic growth and ensuring economic stability.
-Describe the leadership qualities and accomplishments of Presidents Franklin D. Roosevelt, Harry Truman, and Dwight Eisenhower.
-1. 6.1.12.HistoryCA.11.b 2.
-6.1.12.HistoryCC.11.b 3.
-6.1.12.HistoryCC.11.a 4.
-6.1.12.CivicsDP.11.a 5.
-6.1.12.HistoryCC.11.d 6.
-6.1.12.HistoryCC.11.c 7.
-6.1.12.HistoryCC.11.a 8.
-6.1.12.EconET.11.a; 9.
-6.1.12.EconEM.12.a; 6.1.12.EconNE.13.a 11.
-6.1.12.EconNE.13.a 11.
-6.1.12.EconEM.12.a; 6.1.12.GeoPP.13.a; 6.1.12.GeoPP.13.b Specific standards for literacy will be added to individual lesson plans.
-Literacy in History Standards Writing in History Standards
+Explain the role geography played in the development of 6.1.12.HistoryCA.11.b 6.1.12.HistoryCC.11.b 6.1.12.HistoryCC.11.a 6.1.12.CivicsDP.11.a 6.1.12.CivicsHR.11.a; 6.1.12.HistoryCC.11.d

+- military strategies and weaponry in WWII. - 4.
+Determine if American policies regarding Japanese internment and actions against other minority groups were a violation of civil rights. - 5.
+Assess the responses of the United States and other nations to the violations of human rights that occurred during the Holocaust and other genocides. - 6.
+Explain why women, African Americans, Native Americans, and Asian Americans displayed a strong sense of nationalism despite discrimination they experienced in the military and the workplace. - 7.
+Analyze the decision to use the atomic bomb and the consequences of doing so. - 8.
+Apply opportunity cost and trade-offs to evaluate the shift in the economic resources from the production of domestic to military goods during WWII, and analyze the impact of the post-war shift back to domestic goods. - 9.
+Analyze how scientific advancements impacted the national and global economies and daily life. - 10.
+Assess the role of public and private sectors in promoting economic growth and ensuring economic stability. - Describe the leadership qualities and accomplishments of Presidents Franklin D. Roosevelt, Harry Truman, and Dwight Eisenhower. - 12.
+Examine the rise of the suburbs and the growth of the interstate highway system.

+- 6. 6.1.12.HistoryCC.11.c

+- 7. 6.1.12.HistoryCC.11.a

+- 8. 6.1.12.EconET.11.a;

+- 9. 6.1.12.EconNM.11.a

+- 10. 6.1.12.EconEM.12.a;

+- 6.1.12.EconNE.13.a

+- 11. 6.1.12.EconNE.12.a;

+- 6.1.12.EconEM.12.a

+- 12. 6.1.12.GeoPP.13.a;

+- 6.1.12.GeoPP.13.b